-Unlike the other PCBs, the SPST\VR is soldered differently for the OKAY and OKAY 2.
+Caution: Unlike the other PCBs, the SPST\VR board is soldered differently for the OKAY and OKAY 2, so read this whole section carefully before soldering!

-Wiring for the OKAY 1
+Wiring for the OKAY 1 (Not the OKAY 2)

 Skip the 6th and 14th columns.